Fall 2025 Course Schedule (Readings and Assignments)

 Read: Nothing new!
 Re-read material so you can ask questions.

-Unit 3 OR 4 Response Paper Due Sunday, 12/21 via Brightspace
+Unit 4 Response Paper Due Sunday, 12/21 via Brightspace

 FINAL EXAM posted on 12/15, DUE 12/21